blargoflatsome/COD/content/c/story-beats.md

 5. An important or beloved NPC dies after you bring them into your master's schemes.
 6. Thanks to your actions, a haven is pitched into deadly chaos.
 7. Coerce an important or beloved NPC into undertaking a task they don't want to do.
-8. Aid another person, who you know and hate, that is also in the employ of your masters.
+8. Aid another person, who you know and hate, who is also in the employ of your masters.
-9. Complete a major objective for your master – something taking at least two sessions to achieve.
+9. Complete a major objective for your master—something taking at least two sessions to achieve.

 ### Occult

 1. Perform a rite at a place of power (Tier 3 or deeper).
 2. Sacrifice someone important.
-3. Establish a bond with a Catacomb beast (Tier 2 or deeper).
+3. Establish a bond with a catacomb beast (Tier 2 or deeper).
-4. Meet and learn from an emissary of Despair.
+4. Meet and learn from an emissary of despair.
-5. Destroy a haven.
-6. Deliver a crucial message on behalf of your masters.
+5. Deliver a crucial message on behalf of your masters.
-7. Allow an Occult Truth to Rewrite Part of You.
-You willingly expose yourself to an impossible truth— a rune, a revelation, a pattern, a name — and let it change your body, memories, or senses in a permanent way.
+6. Allow an occult truth to rewrite part of you: you willingly expose yourself to an impossible truth—a rune, a revelation, a pattern, a name—and let it change your body, memories, or senses in a permanent way.
-Let an Occult Presence Use Your Body as Its Vessel For a brief but intense moment, you give permission for a spirit, spell, sentience, or conceptual entity to act through you.
-You remain conscious, aware of your loss of control, and bear the consequences afterward
+7. Let an occult presence use your body as its vessel: for a brief but intense moment, you give permission for a spirit, spell, sentience, or conceptual entity to act through you.
+You remain conscious, aware of your loss of control, and bear the consequences afterward.
+8. Rise in rank within your occult faction.
+9. Discover a forbidden archive.
+10. Uncover a pattern that predicts catastrophe: a recurring occult phenomenon or symbol reveals the timing or location of a disaster.
+Interpreting it correctly allows prevention, but misreading it magnifies risk.
+11. Translate a forgotten language.
+12. Bear the burden of an occult entity: allow an entity to use you as a conduit.
+13. Unlock a truth that reshapes identity: the character uncovers a secret about themselves—heritage, a past pact, or latent magical ability.
+14. Rewrite a personal failure through occult means.

 ### Penance

 1. Convert an important NPC to your order's cause.
-2. Establish continual connections between two landmarks on different tiers
+2. Establish continual connections between two landmarks on different tiers.
-3. Perform an act that, if discovered, would undo your penance in the parties eyes.
+3. Perform an act that, if discovered, would undo your penance in the party's eyes.
 4. Betray someone who really trusts you.
 5. Your party suffers a devastating setback, and you believe that it's your fault.
-6. Submit yourself for judgement.
-In so doing You must reveal a truth that wounds you — or have one torn from you.
+6. Submit yourself for judgment: in so doing you must reveal a truth that wounds you—or have one torn from you.
 7. A faction, cult, or lone survivor blames you for a catastrophe.
 Instead of defending yourself, you kneel and accept whatever consequence they demand.
 8. A person wronged by you (or who simply believes they were) refuses absolution.
 You must carry a physical or spiritual burden for them—hauling their supplies, absorbing a curse, or doing some degrading task—despite their rejection.
-9. You allow a curse—lingering, viral, psychic, or subterranean—to cling to you instead of someone else.
+9. Allow a curse—lingering, viral, psychic, or subterranean—to cling to you instead of someone else.
 The curse must meaningfully constrain or transform you.
-10. Destroy a Part of Yourself to Prove Your Change.
+10. Destroy a part of yourself to prove your change.
 This can be physical (a scarification, a ritual amputation), social (burning your reputation), or metaphysical (severing a bond, surrendering a gift).
 The act must permanently change you or your capabilities.

 ## Party
 Party Story Beats are actions you take as a group.
-Accomplishing a Party Story Beat will earn everyone in the party 1xp.

-1. **Share Knowledge**: Discover ancient wisdom and share it freely rather than hoarding it.
-2. **Defend the Weak**: Stand against oppression or injustice when others are afraid to act.
-3. **Corrupt a Power Source**: Harness forbidden magic or a cursed artifact knowingly.
-4. **Redeem a Villain**: Convince a former enemy to change sides or seek forgiveness.
-5. **End a Cycle of Violence**: Find a peaceful solution to a generational feud.
-6. **Sacrifice a Friend**: Trade an ally's life for power or expedience.
-7. **Choose Mercy Over Revenge**: Spare an enemy when vengeance would be easy.
-8. **Restore the Land**: Heal a blighted forest, cleanse a cursed lake, or rebuild a ruined town.
-9. **Dominate the World**: Attempt to control or enslave others "for their own good."
-10. **Slaughter the Innocent**: Harm bystanders or captives to make a point or take revenge.
-11. **Unite the Party**: Resolve internal conflicts and reaffirm shared values.
-12. **Seize Power Unjustly**: Overthrow a ruler or organization for selfish reasons.
-13. **Manipulate the Weak**: Use charm or magic to exploit innocent people.
-14. **Inspire Hope**: Your actions spark courage in the common folk.
-15. **Abandon the Helpless**: Ignore a plea for help to save time or treasure.
-16. **Corrupt Nature**: Poison the land or exploit magical creatures without remorse.
-17. **Atonement Quest**: A party member faces their past wrongs through action or sacrifice.
-18. **Silence the Truth**: Kill or threaten those who would expose your deeds.
-19. **Destroy Knowledge**: Burn libraries, silence witnesses, or erase history.
-20. **Save a Life at a Cost**: Choose compassion even when it endangers the mission.
-21. **Form an Alliance**: Unite rival factions or clans toward a shared goal.
-22. **Betray an Ally**: Turn on someone who trusted the party for personal gain.
-23. **Create a Monster**: Experiment or summon something that causes great harm.
-24. **Rebuild Trust**: Repair a broken relationship within the party or with an NPC.
-25. **Create a Legacy**: Found a school, guild, temple, or sanctuary that outlives the heroes.
-26. **Sacrifice for the Greater Good**: Give up personal power or treasure to prevent harm.
-27. **Rescue the Innocent**: Save a group of villagers, hostages, or lost travelers.
-28. **Desecrate the Sacred**: Destroy a temple, shrine, or symbol of faith.
-29. **Blame the Victim**: Justify atrocities or shift guilt to the powerless.
-30. **Fall to Darkness**: Fully embrace a dark god, cursed artifact, or evil destiny.
-31. **Break an Oath**: Betray a promise, pact, or code of honor for convenience.
-32. **Defy Corruption**: Refuse a tempting deal or reward that would betray your ideals.
-33. **Steal from the Needy**: Rob a poor village or defenseless traveler.
-34. **Protect Nature**: Stop exploitation of a natural resource or a sentient creature's habitat.
-35. **Bring Peace to Spirits**: Help restless souls find rest or forgiveness.
-36. **Take Joy in Cruelty**: Harm others for amusement or dominance.
-37. **Spread Fear**: Use intimidation or violence to control others.
-38. **Empower the Voiceless**: Champion a marginalized group or stand up to tyranny.
-39. **Break a Curse**: Lift a magical or emotional curse from a person or place.
-40. **Reject Redemption**: Refuse a chance to make amends after wrongdoing.
-41. **Perform a Ritual of Hope That Requires Every Voice**: A powerful benevolent rite needs multiple perspectives, emotions, or memories.
-42. **Heal a Wounded Entity Too Large for One Person to Mend**: A colossal beast, ancient guardian, or living structure is suffering.It can only be healed if each party member addresses a different aspect of the wound — physical, spiritual, emotional, or metaphysical.
-43. **Create Something Beautiful in a Place That Knows Only Ruin**: Together, the party builds, paints, grows, or summons something uplifting
-44. **Stand Against a God and Refuse to Break**: A deity, conceptual titan, or impossible intelligence confronts you.
-Each delver must resist in a different way
+Accomplishing a party Story Beat will earn everyone in the party 1 XP.

+1. **Share knowledge**: discover ancient wisdom and share it freely rather than hoarding it.
+2. **Defend the weak**: stand against oppression or injustice when others are afraid to act.
+3. **Corrupt a power source**: harness forbidden magic or a cursed artifact knowingly.
+4. **Redeem a villain**: convince a former enemy to change sides or seek forgiveness.
+5. **End a cycle of violence**: find a peaceful solution to a generational feud.
+6. **Sacrifice a friend**: trade an ally's life for power or expedience.
+7. **Choose mercy over revenge**: spare an enemy when vengeance would be easy.
+8. **Restore the land**: heal a blighted forest, cleanse a cursed lake, or rebuild a ruined town.
+9. **Dominate the world**: attempt to control or enslave others "for their own good."
+10. **Slaughter the innocent**: harm bystanders or captives to make a point or take revenge.
+11. **Unite the party**: resolve internal conflicts and reaffirm shared values.
+12. **Seize power unjustly**: overthrow a ruler or organization for selfish reasons.
+13. **Manipulate the weak**: use charm or magic to exploit innocent people.
+14. **Inspire hope**: your actions spark courage in the common folk.
+15. **Abandon the helpless**: ignore a plea for help to save time or treasure.
+16. **Corrupt nature**: poison the land or exploit magical creatures without remorse.
+17. **Atonement quest**: a party member faces their past wrongs through action or sacrifice.
+18. **Silence the truth**: kill or threaten those who would expose your deeds.
+19. **Destroy knowledge**: burn libraries, silence witnesses, or erase history.
+20. **Save a life at a cost**: choose compassion even when it endangers the mission.
+21. **Form an alliance**: unite rival factions or clans toward a shared goal.
+22. **Betray an ally**: turn on someone who trusted the party for personal gain.
+23. **Create a monster**: experiment or summon something that causes great harm.
+24. **Rebuild trust**: repair a broken relationship within the party or with an NPC.
+25. **Create a legacy**: found a school, guild, temple, or sanctuary that outlives the heroes.
+26. **Sacrifice for the greater good**: give up personal power or treasure to prevent harm.
+27. **Rescue the innocent**: save a group of villagers, hostages, or lost travelers.
+28. **Desecrate the sacred**: destroy a temple, shrine, or symbol of faith.
+29. **Blame the victim**: justify atrocities or shift guilt to the powerless.
+30. **Fall to darkness**: fully embrace a dark god, cursed artifact, or evil destiny.
+31. **Break an oath**: betray a promise, pact, or code of honor for convenience.
+32. **Defy corruption**: refuse a tempting deal or reward that would betray your ideals.
+33. **Steal from the needy**: rob a poor village or defenseless traveler.
+34. **Protect nature**: stop exploitation of a natural resource or a sentient creature's habitat.
+35. **Bring peace to spirits**: help restless souls find rest or forgiveness.
+36. **Take joy in cruelty**: harm others for amusement or dominance.
+37. **Spread fear**: use intimidation or violence to control others.
+38. **Empower the voiceless**: champion a marginalized group or stand up to tyranny.
+39. **Break a curse**: lift a magical or emotional curse from a person or place.
+40. **Reject redemption**: refuse a chance to make amends after wrongdoing.
+41. **Perform a ritual of hope that requires every voice**: a powerful benevolent rite needs multiple perspectives, emotions, or memories.
+42. **Heal a wounded entity too large for one person to mend**: a colossal beast, ancient guardian, or living structure is suffering; it can only be healed if each party member addresses a different aspect of the wound—physical, spiritual, emotional, or metaphysical.
+43. **Create something beautiful in a place that knows only ruin**: together, the party builds, paints, grows, or summons something uplifting.
+44. **Stand against a god and refuse to break**: a deity, conceptual titan, or impossible intelligence confronts you; each delver must resist in a different way.